VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 You will need (available for download at):
 - Surfcut2.ijm (https://github.com/VergerLab/SurfCut2)

-For surfCut install follow instructions given in the corresponding repository.
+For SurfCut install follow instructions given in the corresponding repository.

 - Angle2ablation_Workflow_ToolSet.ijm (https://github.com/VergerLab/MT_Angle2Ablation_Workflow)

 Click on "code" around the top right corner of the main page of this repository, and then ”download zip”.
 Then, unzip the file in the folder of your choice.
-Finally, copy the Angle2ablation_Workflow_ToolSet.ijm file and past it in the macros/toolsets folder of your Fiji install folder (on a Mac, access this by right clicking on the Fiji app in a Finder window and selecting "Show Package Contents").
+Finally, copy the Angle2ablation_Workflow_ToolSet.ijm file and past it in the "/macros/toolsets/" folder of your Fiji install folder (on a Mac, access this by right clicking on the Fiji app in a Finder window and selecting "Show Package Contents").

 To check if the toolset was loaded properly, open Fiji, and click on ">>" at the right end of the Fiji window.
 You should see Angle2ablation_Workflow_ToolSet in the drop-down menu.
 Select it and the toolset should appear in your Fiji toolbar.

 Then follow the [user guide](https://github.com/VergerLab/MT_Angle2Ablation_Workflow/blob/master/Step%20by%20step%20user%20guide_CMTs_draft.pdf) to understand how to operate the workflow.

 ## - Jupyter notebook:
-The data analysis workflow that we propose can be used with no prior knowledge of python programming by simply running the notebook in the browser (see __No-install Jupyter notebook online through Binder__).
+The data analysis workflow that we propose can be used with no prior knowledge of python programming by simply running the notebook in the browser (see __No-install Jupyter notebook online through Binder__ below).

 However it can be useful to acquire a little bit of background on how to use this tool.
 The notebook is an efficient way to share our data analysis approach for better reproducibility.
 You can also install it locally simply by following the instalation procedure which can allow you to modify the code as desired to adapt it to your sepcific needs.